Hybrid safe-strong rules for efficient optimization in lasso-type problems: Hybrid safe-strong rules

 \begin{definition} For solving the lasso problem~(\ref{linear_lasso}) over a sequence of $\lambda$ values $\lambda_1 > \lambda_2 > \ldots > \lambda_K$, suppose that there exists a safe rule and that $\widehat{\bb}(\lambda_k)$ is known.
 Let $\mathcal{S}_{k+1}$ denote the {\em safe set}, i.e., the set of features not discarded by the safe rule at $\lambda_{k+1}$.
 Then a corresponding hybrid safe-strong rule (HSSR) can be formulated by combining the safe rule with SSR.
 Specifically, HSSR discards the $j$th feature from the lasso optimization at $\lambda_{k+1}$ if

 where $\r(\lambda_k) = \y - \X \widehat{\bb}(\lambda_k)$. \end{definition}

 HSSR builds upon SSR and thus enjoys all of its advantages: simple, sequential, and powerful to discard a large portion of features.
 As a drawback, it also requires post-convergence KKT checking.
 However, HSSR only needs to perform KKT checking over a subset of features since all features in the set $\mathcal{S}_{k+1}^c$ are discarded by the safe rule.
-Provided that the safe rule is simple to calculate, by which we mean that its time complexity is $O(np)$ for obtaining the entire lasso path, HSSR should be much more efficient computationally than SSR.
-In addition, more powerful safe rules would result in smaller safe sets $\mathcal{S}_k$ and hence a larger speedup of HSSR.
+Provided that the safe rule is simple to calculate, by which we mean that its time complexity is $O(np)$, HSSR will be more efficient computationally than SSR.
+The amount of efficiency gained depends on the safe rule, with more powerful rules providing greater increases in speed.

 In this paper, two instances of HSSR, namely SSR-BEDPP and SSR-Dome, are studied.
-These two rules respectively use BEDPP and the Dome test as the safe rule candidate.
-It's important to mention that for a generic algorithm that solve the lasso, incorporating HSSR screening into the algorithm yields to the same global optimum.
-This result is stated in the following theorem.
+These two rules respectively use BEDPP and the Dome test as the safe rule.
+An essential property of HSSR is that for any problem with a unique global optimum and algorithm that converges to that solution, incorporating HSSR into the algorithm will yield the same solution, as stated in the following theorem.

 \begin{theorem}[Convergence] Suppose the lasso problem~\eqref{linear_lasso} at a given $\lambda$ is strictly convex such that the sequence of solutions produced by an iterative algorithm $a(\cdot)$ (such as coordinate descent) converges to the unique global optimum, $\widehat{\bb}(\lambda)$.
 Then that algorithm with HSSR screening converges to the same solution $\widehat{\bb}(\lambda)$. \end{theorem}